paumarro/Uplane-Challenge/README.md

-# Uplane Background Remover
+# Background Remover

 A full-stack web application to remove backgrounds from images, built as a challenge project.
 Users can upload images, have their backgrounds removed automatically, and download the processed results.
-The app features a modern UI and a scalable backend.

 ---